 Further read: A Brief Introduction to “Gene Mapping”.

-Plasmid DNA is one of the important element in genetic research.
-Scientists are now trying to use the viral vectors or other plasmid DNA-mediated gene therapies for preventing the disease like cystic fibrosis or Huntington’s disease.
+Plasmid DNA is one of the important elements in genetic research.
+Scientists are now trying to use the viral vectors or other plasmid DNA-mediated gene therapies for preventing diseases like cystic fibrosis or Huntington’s disease.

-However, the nonexpression behaviour of plasmid and side effects of using viral vectors are the two biggest challenges for scientists.
+However, the nonexpression behavior of plasmids and the side effects of using viral vectors are the two biggest challenges for scientists.

 - Margo R Monroe.
 Plasmids 101: What is a plasmid? by the addgene blog, 2014.

 - Carsten Voss.
 Production of plasmid DNA for pharmaceutical use.
 Biotechnol Annu Rev. 2007; 13: 201–222